AmandaMisjuwar/numerology-calculator/README.md

 For example,
 'Amanda' adds up to 16 -> 1 + 6 -> 7
-So the final answer for 'Amanda' should be 7.
+So the digital root for 'Amanda' should be 7.

 Inspired by Daily UI Day 4 (Calculator Design) Challenge.